russeree/nyan-keys-ice40hx4k-bitstream/README.md

  - Ultra fast SPI based serialization (1.6Mhz Tested)
  - nKRO - Though standard now it's nice to have becuase of the parallel interface

-This design is targeted at 2 primary groups.
+This design is targeted tward few primary groups.

  - __Gamers__ For the lowest possible latency.
  - __Power Users__ For the programability.
  - __Hobbyists__ For the hacks.
  - __Non standard layouts__ For users that need to be able to create a custom layout

 ## FPGA IP